 What Does Ionophore-Free Mean?

-You may have heard about “ionophores” and/or “ionophore-free” feeds when it come to choosing a horse feed for your horses.
-This is because the risk to your horse’s health and wellbeing is real if their feed is accidently cross contaminated with ionophores.
-There are multiple instances where horses have died throughout the United States after accidently ingesting ionophore contaminated horse feed.
-Thus, this is a topic relevant to any horse owner.
+You may have heard about “ionophores” and/or “ionophore-free” feeds when it comes to choosing a concentrate for your horses.
+This is because the risk to your horse’s health and wellbeing is real if their feed is accidentally contaminated with ionophores.
+There are multiple instances where horses have died throughout the United States after accidentally ingesting ionophore contaminated horse feed.

 What Are Ionophores?

 Ionophores are a class of antibiotics that are used as a feed additive in livestock and poultry feeds.
 While they are classified as an antibiotic, they are not used to treat disease.
-Rather, their purpose, when fed to cattle, is to encourage feed efficiency and weight gain.
+Rather, their purpose when fed to cattle is to encourage feed efficiency and weight gain.
 In poultry, ionophores help gut health and reduce coccidia (parasite) populations.
-The types of ionophores used in cattle or poultry feed include monensin, narasin, salimnomycin, laidlomycin, among some others.
+The types of ionophores used in cattle or poultry feed include Rumensin (monensin), Bovatec (lacalocid), narasin, salimnomycin, laidlomycin, among others.

-The most important takeaway when discussing ionophores is that they should never be fed to horses.
+The most important takeaway when discussing ionophores is they should never be fed to horses.
 This is one of the main reasons it is never advisable to feed any other type of livestock feed to horses.
-There may be additives, like ionophores, included or the feed may have been mixed in the same equipment that could be contaminated with ionophores.
-Horses have a very low tolerance for ionophores and, if fed enough (i.e., more than 3 mg), it can and does lead to illness and even death.
+There may be additives like ionophores included, or the feed was mixed in the same equipment that may be contaminated with ionophores.
+Horses have a very low tolerance for ionophores and if fed enough it can and does lead to illness and even death.
+Rumensin (monensin) is the most common cause of ionophore toxicity in horses.
+A horse consuming as little as 1 mg of Rumensin can lead to death.

 • Cardiovascular issues.
 Horses may exhibit abnormal heart beats (arrhythmia) or even suffer cardiac arrest.